 The Best Core Exercises for Seniors

 Let’s take a look at five easy exercises that seniors can use to improve core strength: Side bends, leg lifts, the Superman, wood chops, and the bridge.
-Encourage your mom or dad to try these exercises, and join them if you’d like — it’s good for you as well and it doubles as a great bonding time between the two of you.

 The goal of side bends is to strengthen the oblique muscles, which are located along the sides of the torso.
 These muscles aid in rotation of the body and in bending sideways.